 - Set expectations.
 We recently played a better mixed doubles team, and I began by telling my wife we would not win, but that we would try to get a few points.
 We won the first game 11-1 and my wife played wonderfully.
 The other team made a needed adjustment and eventually won the match.
 But we enjoyed shaking them up a bit.

 Jim and Yvonne Hackenberg from Michigan may be the most accomplished mixed doubles couple in the senior tourney circuit.
 Even much younger teams fear them.
 Their communication on court is admirable and often humorous to spectators.
 They sure appear to be having fun; and their play is remarkable.
-I asked Jim for the keys to their success.
-Whenever he and Yvonne step on the court, they have the below goals in mind:

 - Let’s try to win